Common Sense Media Review

 Are you shocked by the violence Chavez and the other protesters endure?
 How realistic is the depiction of violence?
 Would the movie have the same impact without the violence?

 How do Chavez's efforts to lead a social movement affect his family life?
-What's the ultimate message of the movie?
+How might the film look different if it explored the figure's controversies and sexual abuse allegations?

 Movie Details